Issarakhin/scraping/README.md

 Each category page is visited individually.

-Only article URLs that belong to the current category are collected.
+The scraper only accepts article URLs that belong to the current category.

-For example, when scraping
+Example

+Category

 ```
 /category/local-news
 ```

-the scraper accepts
+Accepted

 ```
 /local-news/1162333